-- Note: 1.
+Note:1.
 The applicable motor capacity indicated is the maximum capacity applicable when a Mitsubishi 4-pole standard motor is used.

-Normally, the rated current (at 50Hz) of the motor applied should not exceed the rated current. - 2.
-The rated output capacity indicated assumes that the output voltage is 230V. - 3.
-The overload capacity indicated in % is the ratio of the overload current to the inverter's rated output current.
+- 2. The rated output capacity indicated assumes that the output voltage is 575V. - The overload capacity indicated in % is the ratio of the overload current to the inverter's rated current.
 For repeated duty, allow time for the inverter and motor to return to or below the temperatures under 100% load. - 4.
-For single-phase 100V power input, the output voltage provided cannot be twice or more of the power supply voltage.
-The crest value of the inverter output voltage remains unchanged from the DC bus voltage. - 5.
-The power supply capacity changes with the values of the power supply side inverter impedances (including those of the input reactor and cables).
-Use the power supply capacity larger than the indicated. - 6.
-Load applied to the motor will reduce the output voltage about 10 to 15%.
-When using a general-purpose motor, it must be used under reduced load. - 7.
-The rated output current in the parentheses applies when low acoustic noise operation is to be performed at the ambient temperature higher than 40°C with the Pr.
-72 (PWM frequency selection) value set to 2kHz or higher. - 8.
-For single-phase 100V power input, the application of motor load reduces the output voltage about 10 to 15%.
-Therefore, the load must be reduced when a general-purpose motor is used.
+The maximum output voltage does not exceed the power supply voltage.
+The maximum output voltage can be changed within the setting range.
+However, the pulse voltage value of the inverter output side voltage remains unchanged at about √2 that of the power supply. - The power supply capacity changes with the values of the power supply side inverter impedances (including those of the input reactor and cables). - 6.
+The rated output current in the parentheses applies when low acoustic noise operation is to be performed at the ambient temperature higher than 40°C (104°F) with the Pr.
+72 (PWM frequency selection) value set to 2kHz or higher.

-6.1.2 Common specifications
+7.1.2 Common specifications